This page provides answers to some of the most common questions about Festival 2024.

 What if I want to hear only one speaker?

-Individual tickets for the opening plenary session and evening plenary lectures will be available through the Calvin University Box Office (616.526.6282) by mid-January 2024.
+Individual tickets for the opening plenary session and evening plenary lectures will be available through the Calvin University Box Office (616.526.6282) beginning January 16, 2024.
 All other sessions are available only with a Festival registration, and Festival registration already includes all plenary lectures.
 Registered Festivalgoers do not need to purchase plenary tickets separately.

 Can I attend the Festival virtually?